 Prescription Drug Plan

 Baylor University's prescription drug benefit plan is administered by CVS/caremark, a leading national provider of prescription drug benefit management programs and services.
 The plan is designed to assist members in obtaining prescription drugs with cost-effective prescription choices.
 The prescription drug plan is available to regular full-time faculty/staff that are enrolled in the PPO Blue Choice medical plan or the HDHP + HSA medical plan.
-Eligible faculty/staff and eligible dependents not enrolled in one of the medical plans may during Open Enrollment with coverage beginning January 1 of the following year.
+Eligible faculty/staff and eligible dependents not enrolled in one of the medical plans may enroll during open enrollment with coverage beginning January 1 of the following year.
 Medical plan enrollment can be requested during the calendar year due to a qualifying life event that is consistent with the request for enrollment.

 Retail Pharmacies - Prescriptions for up to a 30-day supply may be filled at participating pharmacies.
 A reimbursement claim can be submitted to CVS/caremark if a pharmacy charges the member full cost for a prescription.